 A regular shower regimen keeps bacteria out of your fresh tattoo.
 If they get into your tattoo, bacteria can cause itchiness and even damage it.
 You don’t want to end up with a patchy tattoo, right?
 That’s what we thought.

 After your tattoo heals, make sure to exfoliate regularly to remove dead skin cell buildup and keep your tattoo beautiful and vibrant.

 Use Lukewarm or Cold Water

-When showering or cleaning your tattoo, avoid using hot water because it can loosen the scabs and pull them off before they have healed.
+Avoid using hot water when showering or cleaning your tattoo because it can loosen the scabs and pull them off before they have healed.
 Instead, opt for lukewarm or warm water.

 Avoid Drinking Alcohol for a Few Days

-Just as you shouldn’t drink booze before your tattoo appointment, it is the same for the few days after as well.
+Just as you shouldn’t drink booze before your tattoo appointment, it is the same for the days after.
 Alcohol, while it might help with the pain, will thin your blood which can lead to excess bleeding and further damage.

-Once you start to see and feel scabs start to form, you can enjoy a drink or two again!
+Once you see and feel scabs start to form, you can enjoy a drink or two again!